Powell Observatory

 Powell Observatory is an astronomical observatory located near Louisburg in Miami County, Kansas.
 It features several large telescopes and is available for public viewing, for private use of Astronomical Society of Kansas City members, and for ongoing research projects.

 The observatory, located in Lewis-Young Park just north of Louisburg, was built in 1984 by members of the Astronomical Society of Kansas City (ASKC).
 Its main telescope is a Ruisinger Newtonian reflector, with a single 30 in objective (mirror), housed in a dome.
-The observatory also has a 16 in telescope for public programs, a computer-controlled 12 in telescope for research projects and member use, and a small conference/lecture room and visitor's center.
+The observatory also has a 16 in telescope for public programs, a computer-controlled 12 in telescope for research projects and member use, and a small conference/lecture room and visitor center.

 Powell Observatory runs regular public programs every weekend from May through October.
 The telescope is open for public viewing of the night sky; it is one of the largest telescopes in the United States regularly open to the public for this purpose.
 The observatory is supported by ASKC membership dues, and by private and public donations.